Fighting Back Against Antimicrobial Resistance

 Promote new, rapid diagnosis to reduce the unnecessary use of antimicrobials.

-New and rapid diagnostics tests can play a role by properly informing health practitioners on whether a patient has an infection and if this infection requires the use of antibiotics.
+New and rapid diagnostic tests can play a role by properly informing health practitioners on whether a patient has an infection and if this infection requires the use of antibiotics.

 Promote development and use of vaccines and alternatives